What's a Good Breeder?

 One of the most important choices you’ll face when becoming a dog owner is where to get your new puppy.
 Working with a responsible breeder can lead to a lifetime of happiness with your dog, while cutting corners or getting tricked by unethical sources may result in years of complications, like serious behavioral issues or health problems and sky-high medical bills.

-A responsible breeder gives you the best chance for adding a happy, healthy member to your family because they, too, care for their dogs like family.
-Their goal is to bring healthy, well-adjusted dogs into the world and to make sure they go to warm and caring homes.
+We think a responsible breeder gives you the best chance for adding a happy, healthy member to your family because they, too, care for their dogs like family.
+The goal of so many responsible breeders is to bring healthy, well-adjusted dogs into the world and to make sure they go to warm and caring homes.
 It starts even before the actual breeding, when breeders make sure that the parent dogs are strong, healthy, and have characteristics that should be passed along to the next generation of puppies.

 There isn't a singular blueprint to determine a Good Breeder.
-Ethical and unethical programs come in all kinds of sizes and prices.
-The only marker of a reputable breeder is quality of care.
 Each family may prioritize different things and have different aspects of a breeder they care most about.
-It’s our hope that Good Dog's full and transparent presentation of each breeder and their practices will allow you to understand the big picture and choose a breeder that is right for you.
+It’s our hope that Good Dog allows you to choose a breeder that is right for you.

 Unfortunately, spotting a responsible breeder can be difficult without the right knowledge and experience.
-That’s why we’ve worked with leading veterinary, academic and breeding experts to create a set of standards that we use to evaluate all breeders before recognizing them as a Good Breeder and listing them on Good Dog.
+That’s why we’ve worked with leading veterinary, academic and breeding experts to create a set of standards that we use to review the practices breeders share with us before recognizing them as a Good Breeder and listing them on Good Dog.
 We’ve outlined below what it means to be a Good Breeder, but we also want to encourage everyone looking for a dog to feel comfortable asking breeders questions directly as well.

 The process of finding the right dog and breeder can be a long and arduous journey.
 You should feel empowered to ask all kinds of questions to every breeder you speak with.
-Most reputable breeders will be thrilled to talk at length and answer any kinds of questions you have about their program or their dogs.
 Inquire about specific health issues and testing for the breed you’re looking into getting, temperament, training, socialization, and enrichment.
 Each person will have different needs and prioritize different attributes of a breeder so it’s key to ask questions to determine if you’re working with a breeder that is the right fit for you and your lifestyle.
-We’ll also be here every step of the way to help you know what questions to ask, understand the answers, and make the best decision for you.
+We’ll also be here every step of the way to help you make the best decision for you.

 Good Breeders

-Every breeder on Good Dog is individually screened and recognized for responsible breeding practices.
-Before being approved to join Good Dog, we evaluate each breeding program to assess compliance with our community standards.
-We assess breeding programs in five key areas – (1) breeding practices, (2) physical health of the breeding dogs & puppies, (3) mental health of the breeding dogs & puppies, (4) housing environment, and (5) buyer education & policies.
+Every breeder on Good Dog has shared information about their breeding practices which we review against our community standards.
+Before being approved to join Good Dog, we review the practices each breeder reports to us in five key areas – (1) breeding practices, (2) physical health of the breeding dogs & puppies, (3) mental health of the breeding dogs & puppies, (4) housing environment, and (5) buyer education & policies.
 Every breeder approved to join Good Dog must agree to comply with our community standards, including our breed-specific health testing requirements, and our breeder code of ethics.

 We award Good Dog health testing levels (Good, Great, or Excellent) to each breeding program based on breeders’ self-reported health testing practices.
 In addition, we award health testing badges at the individual breeding dog level (i.e., sires and dams).
 Breeders will receive a health testing badge for each sire and dam when they provide verifiable health testing information for those individual breeding dogs.
 As part of our dedication to building a transparent and honest community of Good Breeders committed to the health and well-being of their dogs, breeders can provide links on their Good Dog profiles to the health testing information for each of their dogs.